abcminiuser/python-elgato-streamdeck/README.md

 appropriate to your chosen backend.

-The included example requires the PIL fork "Pillow", although it can be swapped out if desired for any other image library as desired by the user application.
+The included example requires the PIL fork "Pillow", although it can be swapped out if desired by the user application for any other image manipulation library.

 ### HIDAPI Backend
 The default backend is the HIDAPI Python library, which should work across